University of Wisconsin–Madison

 Yes, an enrollment verification letter is an official document on a letterhead with the University Registrar’s signature and seal.

-Undergraduate and University Special students- you may add your academic standing to an enrollment letter by selecting the “Include Academic Standing” checkbox when generating an enrollment letter.
+Undergraduate and University Special Students: You can add your academic standing to an enrollment letter by selecting the “Include Academic Standing” checkbox when generating an enrollment letter.

-The employer, loan provider or other 3rd party might have attempted to verify enrollment before you signed up for classes and/or before the information was reported to the National Student Clearinghouse*.
-Please note enrollment information is sent to the National Student Clearinghouse following the first day of classes.
+The employer, loan provider, or other third party might have attempted to verify enrollment before you signed up for classes and/or before the information was reported to the National Student Clearinghouse*.
+Please note that enrollment information is sent to the National Student Clearinghouse following the first day of classes.

 If you are in need of enrollment verification for student loan purposes after you have enrolled but before enrollment has been reported to the National Student Clearinghouse, you can ask your lender for a loan deferment form.
 The Office of the Registrar can verify enrollment for the upcoming semester on this form.